GNOME/babl/_readme.txt

 Dummy branch 'hooktest' for testing git post-receive hooks on gnome's git repo. do not use for development or production.

-go!
+2 go!
-now without polling cronjob and w/o /jenkins in url
+3 now without polling cronjob and w/o /jenkins in url 4 use git polling again